bentoml/BentoML/docs/source/get-started/cloud-deployment.rst

 Cloud deployment
 ================

 BentoCloud is an Inference Management Platform and Compute Orchestration Engine built on top of BentoML's open-source serving framework.
-It provides a complete stack for building fast and scalable AI systems with any mode, on any cloud.
+It provides a complete stack for building fast and scalable AI systems with any model, on any cloud.

 Why developers love BentoCloud: